CryptoAssure/Custodian/README.md

 Custodian requires [Docker](http://docker.io).
 For pre-release versions, the Dockerfile can be located in the `.docker/bot` directory.

-After installing Docker, the automated agent's container image will need to be build locally.
+After installing Docker, the automated agent's container image will need to be built locally.
 You can tag it anything you want but for this example I'll use "bot_test" as the tag name.
 To build an image from the command line:

 ```
 $ cd .docker/bot